SainingZhang/SainingZhang.github.io/_pages/about.md

 News
 ======
 🔥 Our new technical report, [Selftok](https://selftok-team.github.io/report/), is now available.
 Congrats to all team members!<br>
 🔥 Our new work GaussianArt will be available soon.
-Thank you all for your anticipation.
+Thank you all for your anticipation.<br>
 🔥 We have founded the Art Group, dedicated to interesting research in 2D and 3D.
 Our current members are from NTU and Tsinghua University.
 We look forward to having you join us!

 Publications \[[Google Scholar](https://scholar.google.com/citations?user=P4efBMcAAAAJ&hl=zh-CN)\]